Mad Hippie Vitamin C Serum Review: A Natural Acne Fighting Solution

 Ingredients and Benefits.

-Not that I’m crazy about them, but If by any chance you’re a fan of the Environmental Working Group (EWG) ratings, you’ll be happy to learn this serum has the highest safety rating of any Vitamin C serum analyzed on their website.
+Not that I’m crazy about them, but If by any chance you’re a fan of the Environmental Working Group (EWG) ratings, you’ll be happy to learn that this serum has the highest safety profile of any Vitamin C serum analyzed on their website.

 90% of the ingredients score a 1 on a scale of 10 (the lowest toxicity rating possible), and the remaining 10% of ingredients score a 2 — giving Mad Hippie’s Vitamin C Serum no hazards and the highest safety profile.
 With that said, here’s the full ingredient list.

 Water Deionized, Vitamin C (Sodium Ascorbyl Phosphate), Alkyl Benzoate, Vegetable Glycerin, Water, Glycerin, Sodium Levulinate, Sodium Anisate, Clary Sage (Salvia Sclarea), Grapefruit (Citrus Grandis), Hyaluronic acid, Amorphophallus Konjac Root Powder, Aloe Barbadensis Leaf, Vitamin E (Tocotrienol), Ferulic acid, Chamomile Flower Extract (Recutita Matricaria), Sodium Phytate, Xanthum Gum, Hydroxyethylcellulose